Axik0/YOLO3-figures/README.md

 - bbox(4 local coordinates within a cell of grid S)
 - class_id

-It's easier to think of that as coarse (up to cell) then fine (within a cell) coordinate system adjustment for all objects on image
+It's easier to think of that as coarse (up to cell) then fine (within a cell) coordinate system for all objects on image

 People say pretty much confusing things like "each cell predicts 1 object" but in fact, targets for each image are independent and even then there isn't any 1:1 correspondence.
 It varies from 0:1 to 3:1 as our objects are supposed to be detected on all scales at once, independently and some object might not be included into target at all if that cell is 'full'.
 #### Anchors
 Each cell has 3 pre-defined bboxes aka anchors at each of 3 scales.
-They are priors, represent typical scales and sizes within a dataset.
-As my dataset is vastly different from COCO, I can't use standard ones and have to get custom.
+They are priors, represent typical aspect ratios and sizes within a dataset.
+As my dataset is vastly different from COCO, I can't use default and have to get custom ones.
 I apply clustering algorithm ~Kmeans with IoU to all bboxes to retrieve 9 cluster centers, sorted by size (w+h)

 In theory, Yolov3 allows up to 3 objects 'taking up' a same cell but for now, max amount of objects is 5 and they (even their bboxes) aren't intersecting with each other by construction, therefore our target tensors are quite sparse and never 'exhausted'

 ## Prediction
-To achieve better gradient flow, Yolo model doesn't output coordinates of bbox, instead it controls transformation of anchor to bbox which is defined within loss function
+To achieve better gradient flow, Yolo model doesn't output coordinates of bbox, instead it controls (parameters of) transformation (defined within loss function) of anchor to bbox

-We use special combo-loss function of 4 components, weighed differently.
+We use special combo-loss function of 4 components, weighed differently

 Object score is not just 0/1, should be probability that reflects model's confidence (in bbox) Therefore we compare prediction bbox with target so that model could learn IoU as score